Falts42/official-z-prefix-proj/README.md

 2. Since I used Docker to create this project, make sure you have Docker desktop running in the background.
 It may not be the case for all users, but some users may not be able build/run the app without the desktop app open.

-3. Use the command "docker compose build --no-cache".
+3. 'cd' into the parent folder above 'api' and 'client' and use the command "docker compose build --no-cache".
 This way it doesn't store the image data to prevent conflicts when composing up or down.

 4. Now use the command "docker compose up" and you should see the app, server, and database spin up in the terminal.